Medicare * Medicaid * CHIP * Supplemental Income

 Grants to States for Medicaid: FY14 $312,796,936,000; FY15 $337,853,662,000; est.

-Medicaid is a government health insurance program that pays for the health care of specified categories low income families and persons.
+Medicaid is a government health insurance program that pays for the health care of specified categories low-income families and persons.
 The Medicaid program is jointly funded by the Federal Government and States.
 Each year the Federal Government’s part of the Medicaid funding is provided through the Medical Assistance Program grants.

-The objective of the Medical Assistance Program (Medicaid or Title XIX of the Social Security Act, as amended, (42 USC 1396 et seq.)) is to assure payments for medical assistance and services to low-income persons who are age 65 or over, blind, disabled, members of families with dependent children, low income pregnant women and children.
+The objective of the Medical Assistance Program (Medicaid or Title XIX of the Social Security Act, as amended, (42 USC 1396 et seq.)) is to assure payments for medical assistance and services to low-income persons who are age 65 or over, blind, disabled, members of families with dependent children, low-income pregnant women and children.

 The U.S. Department of Health and Human Services (HHS) Centers for Medicare and Medicaid Services (CMS) administers the Medicaid program in cooperation with State governments.
 The Medicaid program is jointly financed by the Federal and State governments and administered by the States.
 Medicaid operates as a vendor payment program, with States paying providers of medical services directly.
-In particular, the federal grants along with contribution from the States pay for Medicare premiums, co-payments and deductibles of qualified Medicare beneficiaries meeting certain income requirements.
+In particular, the federal grants along with a contribution from the States pay for Medicare premiums, co-payments and deductibles of qualified Medicare beneficiaries meeting certain income requirements.
 More limited financial assistance is available for certain Medicare beneficiaries with higher incomes.

-Each State has the right to make decisions about Medicaid eligible groups, types and range of services, payment levels for services, and administrative and operating procedures.
-Participating health care providers must accept the Medicaid reimbursement rates of as payment for health assistance and medical services.
+Each state has the right to make decisions about Medicaid eligible groups, types and range of services, payment levels for services, and administrative and operating procedures.
+Participating health care providers must accept the Medicaid reimbursement rates as payment for health assistance and medical services.
 States receive transfers of allocated for Medicaid federal grants quarterly.
 The Federal share of Medicaid services may range from 50 percent to 83 percent.
 The main statistical factors used for this type of formula grants allocation are: